turingschool/lesson_plans/ruby_04-apis_and_scalability/client_side_storage.markdown

 ## Before HTML5: Cookies

 * Before HTML5 was introduced, the primary mechanism for storing information in the browser was cookies.
-* What are cookies
-* How do you see what cookies are being stored?
-  * Using DevTools
 * What are the limitations of cookies
-  * Not able to hold a lot of data
+  * Not able to hold a lot of data (a limit of 4095 bytes)
   * Sent to the server every time you request a page from that domain
-  * Not considered secure
+  * Not considered secure.
+Cookies are vulnerable to cross-site request forgery (CSRF).
-* What are the use cases for using cookies nowadays?

 ## HTML5 Web Storage API: localStorage & sessionStorage